Return to sender explained

 Our delivery slips

-Here’s an example of the slip Yodel will leave through your door if they are unable to reach you
+We work with Yodel who deliver parcels to your home addresses.
+Here’s an example of the slip Yodel will leave through your door if they are unable to reach you.